ShaliniNayan/Awesome-book-ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like appreciate Cindy Shin in Behance for the brilliant design that maps the base of this project.
 - would also like to thank microverse for issuing this project to the students.

 <!-- LICENSE -->